 Roth IRA Contributions

 Many parents do not realize that they can contribute to a Roth IRA in their child’s name.
 If your son or daughter has an earned income, he or she can have a Roth IRA up to the contribution limit of $5,000 or the maximum of their earned income whichever is less.

-You should keep detailed records about the earned income in case someone questioned the income your child earned.
+You should keep detailed records of the earned income in case someone questioned the income your child earned.
 But, starting a Roth IRA while your child is young can be a difference between hundreds of thousands of dollars in retirement.

 For example, if your child invested $5,000 from the age of 22 until 65 in a Roth IRA and earned an 8% annual rate of return, he would have a $1.6 million nest egg by the age of 65.
-If you invested for him from age 16 until 22 and then he picked up where you left off to continue like the example above, then that nest egg would have grown to $2.6 million instead.
+If you invested for him from age 16 until 22 and then he picked up where you left off to continue the example above, then that nest egg would have grown to $2.6 million instead.